 Kindergarten Teacher, JEANETTE INNESS, began teaching at The Healdsburg School in 2009.
 She grew up in Sonoma County and holds a BA in Liberal Arts along with a Multiple Subject Teaching Credential from Sonoma State University.
-Before THS she served as the summer camp director at the popular “Camp Wa-Tam”, substitute taught in grades Kindergarten through high school, and worked with special needs students at a speech-language pathology clinic.
-Mrs. Inness loves to infuse technology, creative arts, theater and movement into her classroom.
-She knows a child’s education is the most valuable thing and she enjoys working with children to help them reach for their dreams through their education.
+Before THS she served as the summer camp director at the popular “Camp Wa-Tam”, substitute taught in grades Kindergarten through high school and worked with special needs students at a speech-language pathology clinic.
+Jeanette loves to infuse technology, creative arts, theater, and movement into her classroom.
+She knows a child’s education is the most valuable thing, and she enjoys working with children to help them reach for their dreams through their education.
 She believes the most amazing thing as a teacher is to see or hear one of her students apply the skills that she has taught them and see the excitement on their face.
 Together with a team of amazing and creative teachers, she is committed to providing your family with a loving and developmentally sound foundation for a lifetime of learning.
-When she is not at school, Mrs. Inness can be found exploring the Bay Area with her husband and two young sons, teaching a Zumba class, or eating seafood at the beach.
-Mrs. Inness also serves on the board for the Active 20-30 #205 Healdsburg Club which is a service organization that raises money for underprivileged youth in our local community.
+When she is not at school, Jenette can be found exploring the Bay Area with her husband and two young sons, teaching a Zumba class, or eating seafood at the beach.
+Jeanette also serves on the board for the Active 20-30 #205 Healdsburg Club, which is a service organization that raises money for underprivileged youth in our local community.

 Kindergarten Associate Teacher, KELSEY KESSNER, is excited to be part of the THS Team.
-Miss Kessner graduated from Montana State University-Billings, where she earned a B.A. degree in both Elementary and Special Education.
+Kelsey graduated from Montana State University-Billings, where she earned a B.A. degree in both Elementary and Special Education.
 She moved from Montana to Healdsburg after college to pursue her dream of becoming an Elementary teacher.
 Teaching has been her passion since she volunteered in the Elementary classrooms during her High School education.
-Miss Kessner believes students learn best by participating in a fun and engaging classroom.
-When she is not at school, Miss Kessner enjoys outdoor activities including hiking, swimming and playing basketball.
+Kelsey believes students learn best by participating in a fun and engaging classroom.
+When she is not at school, Kelsey enjoys outdoor activities, including hiking, swimming and playing basketball.

-As an educator, Mrs. Clark is enthusiastic about bringing hands-on science into the classroom and making connections between life, learning and across domains.
-“Being able to be part of a child’s journey is an incredible, special thing.”
-Mrs. Clark believes the early years are some of the most important and that first grade should honor children, be fun-filled and hands-on but firstly, first grade should always be magical.
+As an educator, Kiley is enthusiastic about bringing hands-on science into the classroom and making connections between life, learning, and across domains.
+“Being able to be part of a child’s journey is incredibly special.”
+Kiley believes the early years are some of the most important and that first grade should honor children, be fun-filled and hands-on, and most importantly, first-grade should always be magical.

 Kiley completed her Masters in Curriculum, Teaching and Learning at Sonoma State University, with an emphasis in Collaborative Learning and Best Literacy Practices.
 Her undergraduate degree includes Linguistics, with an emphasis in Childhood Development and French from San Diego State University.
 Kiley also holds a Site Supervisor Early Childhood and Teaching English as a Second Language teaching certificates.
-Prior to the Healdsburg School, Kiley taught at the Presentation School and in Bennett Valley Union School District.
-She has taught preschool through 2nd grade.
+Before the Healdsburg School, Kiley taught at the Presentation School and in Bennett Valley Union School District.

 KELLY BAILEY, First Grade Associate Teacher, joined The Healdsburg School in 2017.
 She graduated from the University of California, Davis, where she obtained her Bachelor of Science degree with a major in Animal Science.
 She then served as a Veterinary Technician for sixteen years for various hospitals.
 Kelly enjoys working with both animals and children alike and has transitioned to focus on childhood education.
-Prior to joining THS, she helped design, maintain, and teach a garden program for an elementary school in Santa Rosa, where she also created and taught a science curriculum for kindergarten through sixth grade.
-Kelly is excited to return to the classroom after working in the office last year.
+Before joining THS, she helped design, maintain, and teach a garden program for an elementary school in Santa Rosa, where she also created and taught a science curriculum for kindergarten through sixth grade.
+Kelly is excited to return to the classroom this year as the First Grade Associate Teacher.

 Second Grade Associate Teacher, MARIA TRICKEL holds a B.A. degree in Liberals Studies with an emphasis in education from Sonoma State.
 Maria is working on her multiple subject teaching credentials.
 She has always had a love for education and working with children.
 Maria joined the THS team as the after-school academy assistant and subbed for various classes.
 She is looking forward to expanding her horizon and working in the second grade.
 Being an educator has been a dream of hers since she was in high school.
 Aside from loving the joys of working with children, Maria loves to run in her free time and show basset hounds.
 She also enjoys spending time with her husband, family, and friends.